-(2) Any contract or instrument which, if made or executed by a person not being a body corporate, would not be required to be under seal, may be made or executed on behalf of the Bureau by the Director-General or any person generally or specially authorized to act for that purpose by the Council.

-- (3) Any document purporting to be a document duly executed under the seal of the Bureau shall be received in evidence and shall, unless and until the contrary is proved, be presumed to be so executed. - (4) The validity of any proceeding of the Council or a Committee thereof shall not be adversely affected by any vacancy in the membership of the Council or Committee or by any defect in the appointment of a member of the Council or a Committee or by reason that a person not entitled to do so took part in the proceedings of the Council or Committee.
+- (2) Any act or instrument which, if made or executed by a person not being a body corporate would not be required to be under seal may be made or executed on behalf of the Bureau by the Director-General or any person generally or specially authorized to act for that purpose by the Council - (3) Any document purporting to be a document duly executed under the seal of the Bureau shall be received in evidence and shall, unless and the contrary is proved, be presumed to be so executed. - (4) The validity of any proceeding of Council or of a committee thereof shall not be adversely affected by any vacancy in the membership of the Council or Committee or by reason that a person not entitled to do so took part in the proceedings of the Council or Committee. - 60.
+IN THIS LAW unless the context otherwise requires: